whgriff05/ND_data_structures/Notes/sorting.md

 - Quick Sort
     - In place
     - Partitions array via swaps into regions above or below a pivot value
+    - If your pivots are always bad (i.e. the lowest value), it begins to look like a selection sort problem and the complexity jumps to O(N^2)

 ### Adaptiveness and Stability
 __Adaptiveness:__ takes advantage of a partially sorted array (does less work than a full O(N^2) algorthm)